Can I qualify for SSDI if my disability is mental health-related in Alabama?

 Step 3: Satisfy Work History and Credit Rules

-• Most claimants need about 20 credits earned in the past 10 years.
+• For those 31 years or older, you need around 20 credits earned in the past 10 years.

 Step 4: Understand the SSA's Disability Assessment

-• Ability to perform work tasks including mental and emotional demands.
+• Whether you can perform work tasks, including the mental and emotional demands of the job.

-• Whether you can adapt to any work environment or perform other jobs.
+• If you can adapt to any work environment or perform other types of work.

 Common Reasons for Claim Denial

-• Mild or temporary symptoms not meeting SSA’s strict disability standards.
+• Mild or temporary symptoms that do not meet the SSA’s strict disability standards.
+Temporary symptoms, such as situational depression, are not typically grounds for SSDI approval.

 At Hogan Smith, we guide Alabama residents with mental health disabilities through the SSDI process by: